-A revised update of settlements has been done to update settlement boundaries and include new land reform areas as settlements.
+A revised update of household points and settlements has been done in 2016 to update settlement boundaries and include new land reform areas as settlements.
 Household clusters on private farms have also been identified, and will be addressed based on ZDM's policy regarding rural residents on privately owned farm lands.
-A map showing the existing settlements against the revised settlement database can be reviewed under Figure A4.1b.
+A map showing the existing settlements against the revised settlement database can be reviewed under Figure A4.2.
 The major changes and updates can be seen in AbaQulusi and eDumbe LM's, with minor updates and additions in the uPhongolo LM.
 The new settlement areas are included as part of this 5-year review of the WSDP.

-A comparison table showing the new revised settlement types can be reviewed in Table A4.1b below.
+A comparison table showing the new revised settlement types can be reviewed in Table A4.2 below.